Separation & Divorce

 These Guidelines can be used to find a range for the amount of spousal support payable in certain situations.
 Courts are not required to follow these Guidelines.
 These Guidelines cannot be used to determine if a spouse is entitled to support.

+The MEO can receive and monitor support payments.
 If you are not receiving support that should be paid under a court order or agreement you can register your support order or agreement with this Office and they will take action to enforce it.

 Home & Property